Dewalade1/Deploy-a-High-Availability-Web-App-using-AWS-CloudFormation/README.md

 - **Volume Size**: 15GB

 - **Load Balancer DNS Name**: Check the output section of your created stack in Cloudformation section in you AWS console for this

+- **Web App URL**: Check the output section of your created stack in Cloudformation section in you AWS console for this